atowey01/TextLabeller-Web-Application/README.md

 4. View and download labelled data

 ## Tools used:
 This application was created using Python, Flask and Jinja templates.
 The app is deployed on Heroku.
+The data is stored in a PostgreSQL database.